 The downturn in the U.S. economy has made it made it more difficult for refugees to find quick employment, even in the low-wage sector.
 What are the best strategies for helping newcomers find meaningful work?
 This interactive training discusses specific milestones – or “benchmark” – agencies should aim for as they are fine-tuning their employment services efforts.
 This training module takes a holistic look at refugee employment services in an agency-wide context, discussing communications, job development strategies, employer relations and program development activities.

 Refugee Career Advancement – Problems and Solutions

 A significant number of refugees are unable to advance their careers beyond entry-level employment because they encounter career advancement barriers, including limited access to training, lack of language proficiency, course fees, limited time, and unreliable access to child care and transportation.
-This MRS Program Advancement and Evaluation paper articulates solutions to helping both low-skill and high-skill refugees gain meaningful employment, beyond the entry-level.
+This paper articulates solutions to helping both low-skill and high-skill refugees gain meaningful employment, beyond the entry-level.

 Significance of Community in Resettlement

 In this paper given at the Center for Forced Migration Studies Forum on “The United States Refugee Resettlement Program: A Global Model for Successful Humanitarian Response” on Dec.
-3, 2015, the MRS Research and Evaluation Manager discusses several key challenges in the U.S. Refugee Admissions Program, articulates research questions and proposes specific solutions.
+3, 2015, Daniel Sturm discusses several key challenges in the U.S. Refugee Admissions Program, articulates research questions and proposes specific solutions.